-Colibacillosis refers to any localized or systemic infection caused by avian pathogenic
+Colibacillosis refers to any localized or systemic infection caused partly or entirely by avian pathogenic

 E. coli infections often occur concurrently with other bacteria, fungi, protozoa, and viruses.
 The most common co-infections documented to occur with